Selective Plating for the Semiconductor Industry

 The groove then required a thin layer of Nickel 2080 and 2807 for corrosion protection of the exposed area.
 With the SIFCO Process® of selective plating the groove was able to be masked off and selectively plated without damaging any adjacent areas – significantly minimizing production downtime.

-SIFCO ASC - Semiconductor Wafer HousingBenefits of Using the SIFCO Process®:
+SIFCO ASC - Semiconductor Wafer HousingBenefits of Using the SIFCO Process® on Semiconductor Manufacturing Equipment:

 • Portable process